dustedsylvia/sp-dusttale-desperation/README.md

 <h2 align="center">an <a href="https://gamejolt.com/games/spdusttaledesperation/1018009">SP!Dusttale take</a> directed by Ketchupsans_2009</h2>
 <p align="right">build 20260009</p>

-<center><p>Note: As of 6/17/2026, I will *no longer be working on this game* due to <a href="https://gamejolt.com/p/so-you-ve-probably-been-wondering-what-s-been-going-on-with-the-ga-87utjtba">Ketchupsans_2009's actions.</a>.
-The old README and source, however, will stay up, because I believe that all code should be open source.</p><br><p>For those that were here, thank you.
+<center><p>Note: As of 6/17/2026, I will *no longer be working on this game* due to Ketchupsans_2009's actions.
+This README and source, however, will stay up, because I believe that all code should be open source.</p><br><p>For those that were here, thank you.
 I couldn't have done all of this without you.</p></center>

 <p align="center"><img src="readme_assets/credits.png"></p>
  - Toby Fox and Temmie Chang: Created UNDERTALE<br>